eyaler/pythotron/README.md

 ### Known issues:
-- OSC interface not functional yet [WIP]
+- OSC interface not functional [WIP]
-- Autotune not implemented for looper yet [WIP]
+- Autotune not implemented for looper [WIP]
 - Need a lowpass filter to reduce paulstretch hiss and improve saws
 - No way to run without a MIDI controller
 - No way to save and recover the controller state